-I feel like it’s the job of every high school math teacher to drone on about how no matter a student’s desired profession, they’ll need math, and it’s the job of every left-brained student to believe that teacher is lying through their teeth.
+I feel like it’s the job of every high school math teacher to drone on about how no matter a student’s desired profession, they’ll need math, and it’s the job of every right-brained student to believe that teacher is lying through their teeth.
 Marketing is intertwined with so much math, I had to take seven courses steeped in numbers before they would give me my diploma.

 In the case of book marketing, in particular for self-published authors, being able to analyze your own sales figures is one thing (how is book two selling compared to book one, how much profit is left after marketing), and I expect that a lot of authors stop there, but the next step, should you wish to embark on it, is finding industry trend data (author, publisher, or bookseller surveys, rankings, annual reports, reports on trends, or anecdotal discussions) and knowing when to adjust your marketing strategy (price point, advertising, grassroots tactics, etc.) if you’re falling short of either those standards or your own targets.